rasictsoftware/NukerV2/README.md

 Btw the zip is not a rat it is just a zip for a simple install process

-MASSIVE CREDITS TO restorefn for source code
+MASSIVE CREDITS to restorefn for source code